28 Day Calisthenics Challenge: Free Program (2025)

 When it comes to squats, you have a few different options.

 Muscle-ups are one of the holy grails of calisthenics.
-Of course there are more difficult exercises, but not many.
+Of course, there are more difficult exercises, but not many.
 It consists of pulling yourself up to a bar from a pull-up position powerfully.
-You should have enough force to bring your torso over the bar where you can transition into a straight bar dip.
+You should have enough force to bring your torso over the bar, where you can transition into a straight bar dip.

-These are tough but most people can perform them with enough time and practice.
+These are tough, but most people can perform them with enough time and practice.

-Calisthenics is hard, but that just means it's a challenge!
-T Ironically, calisthenics is a bit different from the gym as starting is usually the hardest part.
-In the gym, you can just lower the weight and you’re good to go.
-However, pulling your body up to a bar is basically where you start with calisthenics!
-Of course we gave you some regressions but you get the idea!
+Ironically, calisthenics is a bit different from the gym, as starting is usually the hardest part.
+In the gym, you can just lower the weight, and you're good to go.

-Either way, the stronger you get, the more calisthenics “makes sense”.
-However, this doesn’t mean it gets easy as you then have to bust your ass for progressions.
+Either way, the stronger you get, the more calisthenics "makes sense."
+However, this doesn't mean it gets easy, as you then have to bust your ass for progressions.
 The good thing about this challenge is that little victories feel that much better!

 This is where calisthenics really stands out from basic gym lifts.
-Don’t get us wrong, pulling 4 plates is awesome!
-But there’s something about performing a smooth pull-up to one arm that screams strength and conditioning.
+Don't get us wrong, pulling 4 plates is awesome!
+But there's something about performing a smooth push-up to one arm that screams strength and conditioning.

 At SET FOR SET, we strive to equip you with the tools and knowledge needed for your fitness journey.
 Our team of experts, including certified trainers, dietitians, and athletes, brings over a decade of industry expertise.
 Our goal is to be your primary resource for all fitness inquiries, guiding you toward a stronger and healthier life.
 Sign up to stay up-to-date!